IsraelVow/Hotel-Revenue-Analysis/README.md

    The tables `market_segment$` and `meal_cost$` are joined with `T_hotels` to perform additional analysis and understand the impact on revenue.

 ## Conclusion
-By following the outlined steps and running the SQL queries mentioned above, the data analyst has successfully generated meaningful insights into the hotel revenue.
+By following the outlined steps and running the SQL queries mentioned above, the data analyst has successfully generated meaningful insights into the hotel's revenue.
 These insights are presented in a visually appealing manner using Power BI, allowing stakeholders to make informed decisions based on the analysis.

 The analysis showcases trends in hotel revenue growth over the years, the impact of hotel type on revenue, and valuable information on guest behaviors related to personal cars.
 The analysis also explores the seasonality aspects of average daily rates and guests.
 These findings will help the stakeholders to make data-driven decisions, optimize revenue streams, and improve guest experiences.